 Does Tennessee have Medicaid expansion?

 No. Tennessee is one of the states that has not expanded Medicaid under the Affordable Care Act.
-This means working-age adults without dependent children generally cannot qualify for TennCare unless they meet a specific category (pregnant, parent of a minor, blind, disabled, etc.).
-For seniors 65+, the ABD eligibility pathway operates regardless of expansion status, that's federally mandatory.
+Working-age adults without dependent children generally cannot qualify for TennCare unless they meet a specific category (pregnant, parent of a minor, blind, or disabled).
+For seniors age 65 and older, the ABD eligibility pathway operates regardless of expansion status because it is federally mandatory.

 What's a D-SNP and should I enroll?

-A Dual-Eligible Special Needs Plan (D-SNP) is a Medicare Advantage plan designed specifically for people with both Medicare and Medicaid.
-The plan integrates Medicare and TennCare benefits into one product with one card, one network, and one care coordinator.
-Tennessee's three TennCare MCOs (BlueCare, UHC, Wellpoint) each offer a D-SNP option through their Medicare Advantage subsidiaries.
-D-SNPs are optional, duals can stay on Original Medicare plus their TennCare MCO.
-The trade-off: D-SNPs offer integrated care management but typically have a narrower provider network than Original Medicare.
+A Dual-Eligible Special Needs Plan (D-SNP) is a Medicare Advantage plan designed for people with both Medicare and Medicaid.
+It integrates Medicare and TennCare benefits into one product with one card, one network, and one care coordinator.
+For 2026, Tennessee's D-SNPs are offered by the same three companies that operate the TennCare health plans: BlueCross BlueShield of Tennessee (BlueCare Plus), UnitedHealthcare (Dual Complete), and Wellpoint.
+D-SNPs are optional; duals can stay on Original Medicare plus their TennCare MCO.
+The trade-off is that D-SNPs offer integrated care management but typically have a narrower provider network than Original Medicare.
+One deadline to watch: a full-benefit dual whose D-SNP and TennCare health plan do not match by December 31, 2026 will be disenrolled from the D-SNP, moved to Original Medicare, and will have to pick a Part D drug plan.

 How do I apply for the Medicare Savings Programs in Tennessee?

 Apply through TennCare Connect at tenncareconnect.tn.gov or 1-855-259-0701.
 The Social Security Administration also accepts MSP applications and forwards them to TennCare.
-There's no separate MSP form, the standard TennCare application captures MSP eligibility.
-Documentation needed: proof of identity, Social Security number, citizenship/immigration status, income (Social Security benefit letter, pension statements), and assets (bank statements, vehicle titles).
-Decision typically within 30-45 days.
+There is no separate MSP form; the standard TennCare application captures MSP eligibility.
+Documentation needed: proof of identity, Social Security number, citizenship or immigration status, income (Social Security benefit letter, pension statements), and assets (bank statements, vehicle titles).
+Federal timeliness rules at 42 CFR 435.912(c)(3) cap the determination at 45 calendar days, or 90 days when the application is made on the basis of disability.,

 If I'm on Medicare, do I still need to enroll in a TennCare MCO?